sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/1000 - zapier-getting-started.md

  ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_3.png)

 8. (Optional) If you created extra fields in the database, map each one.
+Note that Zapier only maps non-null values, so be sure your example extraction contains non-null values for all the fields you intend to map.

 9. Follow the prompts to test the action.
-You should see the extracted data from the [1040 example document](https://github.com/sensible-hq/sensible-configuration-library/raw/main/tax_forms/1040/2021/1040_2021_sample.pdf) as a row in Airtable:
+You should see the extracted data from the [1040 example document](https://github.com/sensible-hq/sensible-configuration-library/raw/main/templates/Tax%20Forms/1040s/refdocs/1040_2021_sample.pdf) as a row in Airtable:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_4.png)